ivsgabi/simple-spotify-app-workshop/README.md

-# Creating a Simple Application Using the Spotify API
+# Creating a Simple Application Using the Spotify API - OUTCOME

 ## Objective
 ✔️ Create a basic web application that displays information about an artist or a playlist using the Spotify API.